 Heraklion, Crete

 Before heading to the island of Crete we’ll tour south to Athens.
 Here, we’ll board a flight to Heraklion, Crete.
-In Crete, we’ll be staying in a city hotel for the next three nights.
-All accommodations throughout the trip are at 3 & 4 star hotels.
+In Crete, we’ll be staying at a lovely beach hotel with breakfasts and dinners included for 4 nights.
+All accommodations throughout the trip are at 4 hotels.

 Palace of Knossos